LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 To this extent,
 we present _Components.js_,
-a Semantic Dependency Injection framework for JavaScript that makes software configuration _addressable_ and _discoverable_, hence surpassing existing Dependency Injection frameworks.
+a Semantic Dependency Injection framework for JavaScript applications that makes software configuration _addressable_ and _discoverable_, hence surpassing existing Dependency Injection frameworks.
+The complete documentation can be found at [https://componentsjs.readthedocs.io](https://componentsjs.readthedocs.io).
 Software configurations and modules are described as Linked Data using the [_Object-Oriented Components ontology_](cite:citesAsAuthority van2017describing).
-By publishing such descriptions, the composition of experimental software, and parts thereof, can be unambiguously identified by IRIs, and this configuration can be retrieved with _dereferencing_.
+By publishing such descriptions, the composition of experimental software, and parts thereof, can be _unambiguously identified_ by IRIs and retrieved with _dereferencing_.
 Components.js automatically _instantiates_ such software configuration, including resolving the necessary dependencies, and is fully compatible with the modular programming approach.
+In total, this entails the following benefits:

-Research articles can complement their textual reporting of experiments with an IRI and unambiguously refer to the same conditions.
+- Extended reporting of experiments in research articles with an IRI (i.e., to facilitate recreating the same conditions);
-- something about swappable compo, replicate experiments better,
+- Improved transparency and replication of experimental software.
+Components and configurations can be analyzed in detail, easily replaced, and independently tested;
-- good for static analysis
+- Facilitation of static program analysis through the use of external, semantic configuration files;
+- A joined data space of research articles and experimental software, enabling discoverable and queryable links between research effort and, for instance, applied algorithms or implementations.

 Finally, we include a proof of concept based on the Node.js package manager [npm](https://www.npmjs.com/).
 An RDF-based description was generated for 480,000+ packages.
 Thereby,